|

 speech-friendly, frontally open design of such an add-on plate,

-buttons, or ball head clasps and outer grips for removal.
+rubber to fixed buttons, or ball head clasps and outer grips for

 screw, fan screw or spring expander (find more about this under